-What does the Public Health Emergency Preparedness Unit do?
+What does the Public Health Emergency Preparedness and Response Unit do?

-A primary responsibility of the Clark County Public Health Emergency Preparedness Unit is to make sure that Clark County Public Health is ready to respond to emergencies.
+A primary responsibility of the Clark County Public Health Emergency Preparedness and Response Unit is to make sure that Clark County Public Health is ready to respond to emergencies.
 The set of activities to ensuring the “Operational Readiness” of the department includes developing emergency procedures, training staff, and equipping the department.
-The Emergency Preparedness Unit performs these essential functions for Clark County:
+The Emergency Preparedness and Response Unit performs these essential functions for Clark County:

 - Maintains the Clark County Public Health Incident Command post

-- Maintains the Clark County Public Health All-Hazards Emergency Response Plan and ensuring that it works with other county, regional, and state emergency response plans
+- Maintains the Clark County Public Health All-Hazards Emergency Response Plan and ensures that it works with other county, regional, and state emergency response plans

 - Develops emergency communication standards and tools